ARUP Consult®, a free source of laboratory testing information for clinicians, released several new and updated resources in January.

-ARUP Consult®, a free source of expert guidance in laboratory testing, has released new and updated resources on Prenatal Testing for Chromosomal Abnormalities and Neural Tube Defects, Soft Tissue Sarcomas, and COVID-19.
+ARUP Consult®, a free source of expert guidance in laboratory testing, has released new and updated resources on testing for bariatric surgery, respiratory viruses, and alpha-1-antitrypsin deficiency.

 Read on for more information about these recent changes.
 Subscribe to the ARUP Consult monthly newsletter to have updates and highlights like these delivered directly to your inbox.

 Clinical guidelines recommend a thorough nutritional assessment for all individuals before and after bariatric surgery, and guidance varies based on the type of procedure.
 The ARUP Consult Bariatric Surgery - Nutritional Assessment topic provides updated information on pre- and postoperative nutrient testing for procedures such as sleeve gastrectomy, Roux-en-Y gastric bypass, and biliopancreatic diversion with duodenal switch.

 Laboratory testing to identify the specific pathogen causing a respiratory illness is only necessary if clinical management would be altered.
 The ARUP Consult Respiratory Viruses topic details when this testing might be warranted and in which populations testing is indicated to inform patient management, epidemiologic surveillance, and infection control measures.